getletterpress/slate/source/index.html.md

 }
 ```

-This endpoint creates a new do not mail audience member
+This endpoint creates a new opt out member

 ### Post Request Parameters